ascholerChemeketa/cs160Reader/_sources/SQLGroupJoin/joining.rst

         1

 That query gives us the station id (31104), but what if we want its name?
-The name of each station is in the :ref:`bikeshare_stations` table.
+The name of each station is in the :ref:`bike share stations table <bikesharestations>`.
 To get the name of station 31104, we could query it (notice the ``FROM`` clause):

 .. activecode:: sqlgroupjoin_joining2